 To support a visit for collaborative research at the interface of Mathematics and Computer Science either by the grant holder to another institution within the UK or abroad, or by a named mathematician from within the UK or abroad to the home base of the grant holder.

-- The applicant should be a mathematician based in the UK.
+- Any application for a grant under this scheme must be made by a mathematician based in the UK.

-- Non LMS members will need to ask an LMS member to support the application.
+- Mathematicians who are not themselves members of the LMS must arrange for an LMS member to support the application.

 - Applicants are responsible for making all the arrangements for the visit.